tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/数据加工/数据加工函数/类型转换函数_intl_en.md

 ## Overview

-Type conversion functions provide commonly type conversion features.
-They can be used to convert field values to the int, float, bool, and Str types.
+The functions below can be used to convert common field values to the int, float, bool, and str types.

 ## Function ct_int